 Foot X Ray Pittsburgh

-By definition, an extremity X-Ray is a diagnostic image of the bones of the body’s extremities.
+By definition, an extremity foot X Ray is a diagnostic image of the bones of the body’s extremities.
 The joints and small bones found here are some of the most complex areas of the body.
-As such, considerable skill is needed to take and interpret these images.
+As such, considerable skill is needed to take and interpret these Foot X Ray images.
 Extremities include the hands, wrists, hips, knees, ankles, and feet.

 Although foot X-Ray studies are one of the oldest imaging methods available.
 They’re also probably the most popular.
 This is because X-Ray imaging is an excellent method to assess bones and joints.
 It’s also among the most inexpensive options.